faryon93/hlswatch/README.md

 [clappr](https://github.com/clappr/clappr) |    ✔    |

 ## Docker
 This repository contains a Dockerfile, which builds a container which contains an NGINX webserver compiled with the nginx-rtmp-module.
 And some configuration files to enable live streaming via RTMP and pass all HTTP requests to hlswatch.
-To build hlswatch and the container a simple ```make``` is enough.

 For production use you should consider adding SSL termination in NGINX and secure the access to hlswatchs statistics page.

 Running the container: